asyncapi/parser-js/API.md

 <a name="AsyncAPIDocument"></a>

 ## AsyncAPIDocument ⇐ [<code>Base</code>](#Base)
-Contains handy methods to deal with the root AsyncAPI document.
+Implements functions to deal with the AsyncAPI document.

 **Kind**: global class
 **Extends**: [<code>Base</code>](#Base)